A White Christmas

 The year was 1988.
 The place was Hotel 17, the Stuyvesant Square boardinghouse for trendy transients.
 Around the turn of the century, when the place was originally built as a residence for a few wealthy families, Christmas must have been celebrated on a grand scale here.
 Our Christmas, however, was a far more intimate occasion, observed in one dingy, cell-like room lined with designer clothes and books of obscure French theory.

-The word room hardly does justice to the eight-by-10 stained brown box we were paying $30 a night for.
+The word room hardly does justice to the 8-by-10 stained brown box we were paying $30 a night for.
 In keeping with the tan color scheme, the taps coughed up diarrhea-colored water.
 The whitest thing in the room, including the sheets on the bed, was the neat pile of crystalline powder glinting on the beat-up dresser.
 That, and the waxy squares of paper that lay crumpled on the threadbare carpet.

 We’d been up for three days taking cocaine and crystal meth, grinding our teeth and talking shit about the true meaning of the season.
 In our deluded euphoric state, we decided that festive excess was what it was all about.
 Christmas is an opportunity for the casual drug-user, a time when the discipline of work and the normal restrictions on hedonistic behavior are relaxed.
 So it was easy to convince ourselves that staying up all night dancing and drugging was more in tune with the pagan roots of Christmas than the homogenized and domesticated rituals taking place in the world around us.

 Personally, I loathe family Christmases, so I was, initially at least, more than happy to spend the holiday season snorting my brains out.
-But as as the drug supply began to run low, an edgy gloom set in, a mood amplified by the melancholic sounds of an old man muttering to himself in the hallway, a leftover from the day before the influx of drag queens and club brats, when Hotel 17 was a place where the elderly, the ill, and the drug-addicted came to die.
+But as the drug supply began to run low, an edgy gloom set in, a mood amplified by the melancholic sounds of an old man muttering to himself in the hallway, a leftover from the days before the influx of drag queens and club brats, when Hotel 17 was a place where the elderly, the ill, and the drug-addicted came to die.

 Like latter-day postmodern Scrooges, my wife and I thought we were immune to the relentless commercial propaganda of the season.
 Who did we think we were kidding?
 The religious significance of Christmas may be often obscured by the gaudy displays of advertisers and shopkeepers, but as a holiday it retains a tremendous power to evoke communal and family feeling.
 It’s a spirit that can rarely be ignored without emotional cost, as we began to find out.